ALERT: TO THOSE QUEASY ABOUT SEEING A PHOTO OF A HEAD POP-OFF, PLEASE STOP HERE AND DO NOT VIEW THE REST OF THIS POST!

 “Your hi- speed / donut free rail is great but it looks from the photo [reprinted below] it is a bicyclist(s) killer.
 Any deceased cyclists or protests or bike bridges created as a result?”

 Being smashed by a high speed locomotive might, at worst, cause a slight chip to a Bricklynite’s “skin” or a “head pop-off.”
-However, these injuries can be quickly remedied.
+However, these injuries, especially a head pop-off, can be remedied if addressed within several hours of the pop-off.
 In going through our newspaper’s archives, we found a series of photos documenting a 2018 collision between a Bricktrak train and a Bricklynite pedestrian who failed to respect the crossing gates as the train was approaching.
 The photos will help illustrate what is almost a monthly happening in Bricklyn — and lay readers’ concerns to rest..

 ![]() | ![]() |